 Twitter began mass layoffs on Friday (November 4), firing half of the company’s 7,500 staff, with Elon Musk seeking to implement sweeping changes upon becoming the owner of the social media platform.

 Employees were first informed about the job cuts via email from the company on Thursday, with many tweeting that they had been locked out of their company’s systems.
-After taking over the company in October, Musk had immediately fired Twitter’s top executives, including its CEO Parag Agrawal and chief legal officer Vijaya Gadde.
+After taking over the company in October, Musk immediately fired Twitter’s top executives, including its CEO Parag Agrawal and chief legal officer Vijaya Gadde.

-The widespread cuts to Twitter’s workforce have not only raised concerns about the company’s ability to battle misinformation before the looming US midterm elections but have also been met with a class action lawsuit, which alleges that the sudden layoffs were in violation of California and federal law.
+The widespread cuts to Twitter’s workforce have not only raised concerns about the company’s ability to battle misinformation before the looming US midterm elections but has also been met with a class action lawsuit, which alleges that the sudden layoffs were in violation of California and federal law.

 Why were they fired?

 The move comes a little over a week after Musk finalised his acquisition of Twitter for $44 billion.
 The ownership change, which occurred months after Twitter sued Musk for breaching a binding agreement to purchase the firm, has put the richest man in the world under financial pressure — leaving him with around $13 billion in debt for the acquisition.
 Also, for the past 10 years, Twitter (like other social media companies) has been losing money due to a decline in digital advertising, The New York Times reported.

 Musk, the world’s richest person, tweeted on Friday that Twitter was forced to reduce their workforce because “the company is losing over $4M/day,” adding that everyone who was removed was offered three months of severance pay.